aliceITR/projects/README.md

 - Merkle_Tree_Code
   - This is a program that implments a merkle tree simulating voter registration.
 I worked on this with @Tuttuhl @Oyedola and @sgoering1
 - Simple_Linux_File_System
-  - This program was introduced as a way to understand how an file system works.
-Its main focus was on how does a file system store data and how can that data be accessed.
-I worked on this with @gbrown15

 **Things that are currently not included in this repository:**
 - Software_Design_Of_A_Simple_Game